blcxtranslations/blcx/_translated/chapter-0028.md

 Even when trying to break into the second layer of Spirit Gathering, Lin Xuan failed tens of times, but he still kept cultivating without complaints or regrets.

-Therefore, in the previous days of practicing Ice Needles, even though he made not the slightest progress, for get being discouraged, Lin Xuan wasn't even irritated, and kept on consistently practicing.
+Therefore, in the previous days of practising Ice Needles, even though he made not the slightest progress, for get being discouraged, Lin Xuan wasn't even irritated, and kept on consistently practising.

 The lecturer was very clear, even though in hundreds of years, Spirit Gathering disciples who have successfully learned the Ice Needles spell were rare, but there still were successes.
 If others can do it, why can’t I?